PoC-dev/ibmdocs-tools/books-prepare.md

 - Collect all .BOO files into a single directory, if possible without name collisions.
 If not, use a hierarchy.
 - Use `rdfind` or a similar tool to eliminate exact duplicates.
 Be creative (possibly through renames) to eliminate name collisions.
 Keep 8-char names as much as possible.
 - Copy/move the result to to `webserver:/var/www/default/pages/books-to-sort/` (directory visible/configured to the Library Server).
-- Rebuild Library Server index, use admin-function in `lynx http://localhost:8080/` - running it in a regular GUI browser might lead to premature forced end of the CGI process rebuilding the index.
+- Rebuild Library Server index, use admin-function in `lynx http://localhost:8080/bookmgr/bookmgr.cgi/administration` - running it in a regular GUI browser might lead to premature forced end of the CGI process rebuilding the index.
 - Show folder contents (HTML table) in the Library Server web view.
-- Mark and copy the HTML table part of the page into *Tables.app*.
+- Mark and copy the HTML table part of the page into a new text document in *BBEdit*.
-- Clean up unneeded columns, headings, etc. so only title, filename, release date, and document number columns remain, containing pure data.
+- Clean up the content, so the document contains just pure tabular data.
 - Manually clean erratic book titles (UTF-8 crap, ©, \*, etc) - it might be easier to spot them thru the 5250 screen, though.
-- Sort by Docnbr, Filename.
-- Manually clean duplicate document numbers: Keep newest.
-Also delete associated files from file system.
+- Save the result in a text file.
+- Open that text file in *Tables.app*.
+- Clean up unneeded columns, headings, etc. so only title, filename, release date, and document number columns remain.
 - Copy date column, shove through `sed` or *BBEdit* search/replace for proper four-digit-year.
 ```
 s/^[0-1][0-9]/[0-3][0-9]/([6-9][0-9]) [0-2][0-9]:[0-5][0-9]:[0-5][0-9]$/19\1/